 Officers look for imported food on inspections and take appropriate action if required.
-In 2019/20 officers undertook an imported food sampling exercise (funded by the Food Standards Agency) to check the safety of imported foods being sold in Kirklees.
-All samples were satisfactory.

-There is also a requirement for Food Safety Departments to undertake the sampling of imported foods as part of their sampling programme.
+In 2023/24 officers will undertake imported food sampling to check the safety of imported foods being sold in Kirklees.
+This is a requirement for Food Safety Departments to undertake the sampling of imported foods as part of their sampling programme as it provides important surveillance of imported foods which ensures the safety of foods being imported to the UK.